This is a brief guide to how to use RepoQuest.

 - Select a directory.
 RepoQuest will clone the quest repository as a subdirectory of your selected directory.

 If you need help, you can review our reference solution for a given chapter.
-Click the "Help" button for a link.
-If you're still lost, you can replace your code with the reference solution by clicking "File reference solution" under "Help".
+Click the "Help" button next to the chapter title.
+If you're still lost, you can replace your code with the reference solution by clicking "File reference solution".
 This will create a solution PR that you can review and merge.

 RepoQuest has some sharp edges.
 Some are inherent to the quest concept, and some are just because RepoQuest is under development.
 Below are some pitfalls to know.